- Undergraduate Math Courses

-Students who do not start in 105 or have advanced college credit most commonly take the Mainstream Calculus (115-116-215-216) sequence.
+Students taking a math class who do not start in Math 105, and do not have college credit beyond calculus typically start with the Mainstream Calculus (115-116-215-216) sequence.
 These courses focus on the ways that mathematics can be used to model real-life scenarios and understand the world around us.

 - Math 115 and 116 (Calculus I and II) are taught in small sections (less than 20) with lots of group work, while 215 (Multivariable Calculus) and 216 (Differential Equations) are taught in large sections (approximately 100 students) with smaller weekly labs.